-You may call the Sexual Assault and Counseling Information Services Crisis Hotline at 800-345-2846 for assistance.
+You may call the Prevail Illinois 24-hour Crisis Line at 888-345-2846 for assistance.
+Prevail Illinois provides emergency assistance, advocacy and counseling for victims of sexual violence.
 You may also dial 911 to contact the Lake Land College or local police department.
-If you choose to report the sexual assault, you should go to the hospital emergency room before washing yourself or your clothing.
+If you choose to report the sexual violence, you should go to the hospital emergency room before washing yourself or your clothing.
 You do not need to go through the situation alone – a friend, relative or crisis center representative can accompany and support you.

-Lake Land College is committed to maintaining a safe and healthy educational and employment environment that is free from discrimination, harassment and misconduct on the basis of sex, which includes sexual orientation or gender-related identity.
-The purpose of these Procedures is to implement Lake Land College Board Policy 11.04.01 Prohibiting Sex-Based Misconduct and Board Policy 11.04 Discrimination and Harassment, ensure a safe and healthy educational and employment environment, and meet legal requirements in accordance with: Title IX of the Education Amendments of 1972 (“Title IX”), which prohibits discrimination on the basis of sex in the College’s programs or activities; relevant sections of the Violence Against Women Reauthorization Act (“VAWA”); Title VII of the Civil Rights Act of 1964 (“Title VII”), which prohibits discrimination on the basis of sex in employment; relevant sections of the Illinois Human Rights Act, which prohibits discrimination on the basis of sex or sexual orientation, including gender-related identity; the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (“Clery Act”), which requires timely warning to the community of certain immediate threats; and the Preventing Sexual Violence in Higher Education Act, and other applicable law and local ordinances.
+Lake Land College is committed to maintaining a safe and healthy educational and employment environment that is free from harassment and other forms of discrimination based on sex, sexual orientation, gender-related identity and expression, pregnancy, and other protected characteristics related to sex under federal, state, or local law.
+The purpose of these Procedures is to implement Lake Land College Board Policy 11.04.01 – Prohibiting Sex-Based Misconduct and Board Policy 11.04 – Discrimination and Harassment, ensure a safe and healthy educational and employment environment, and meet legal requirements in accordance with: Title IX of the Education Amendments of 1972 (“Title IX”), which prohibits discrimination on the basis of sex in the College’s education programs or activities; relevant sections of the Violence Against Women Reauthorization Act (“VAWA”), Title VII of the Civil Rights Act of 1964 (“Title VII”), which prohibits discrimination on the basis of sex in employment; relevant sections of the Illinois Human Rights Act, which prohibits discrimination on the basis of sex or sexual orientation, and gender-related identity; the Jeanne Clery Campus Safety Act (“Clery Act”), which requires timely warning to the community of certain immediate threats; the Preventing Sexual Violence in Higher Education Act; and other applicable law and local ordinances.

-The College has an affirmative duty to take immediate and appropriate action once it knows, or its management should know, of an act of sex-based discrimination, sexual harassment or other sex-based misconduct in any of its educational or employment programs or activities.
-The College will promptly and thoroughly investigate any complaints of sexual discrimination, harassment and/or misconduct in accordance with the procedures set forth below.
+The College has an affirmative duty to act promptly and effectively once it has knowledge of an act of sex-based discrimination, sexual harassment or other sex-based misconduct in any of its educational or employment programs or activities.
+The College will promptly and thoroughly investigate any complaints of sex-based discrimination, harassment and/or other misconduct in accordance with the procedures set forth below.

-The College’s policy Prohibiting Sex-Based Misconduct and these implementing Procedures apply to students, faculty, staff, appointees, or third parties, regardless of sexual orientation or gender-identity, whenever the misconduct occurs:
+The College’s Board Policy 11.04.01 Prohibiting Sex-Based Misconduct and these implementing Procedures apply to everyone in the College’s education programs and activities, including students, faculty and staff, applicants for admission or employment, and third parties, whenever the alleged sex discrimination occurs:

 1) The conduct was in connection with a College or College-recognized program or activity; or